Our Board Members

 In 2018 my New Year’s resolution was to give back, so I showed up at Hope In The Valley’s orientation with a goal of coming out once a month.
 Well, I quickly fell in love with the horses and am now one of Hope’s Volunteer Coordinators.

 When I am not at HITVERAS, I work in the mortgage industry as well as spend time with my wonderful kids and husband.
-My number is 612-708-3281 if you would like to contact me regarding volunteering at the rescue.
+My number is 612-708-3281 if you would like to contact me regarding VOLUNTEERING (only) at the rescue.

-This position is currently open.
-If you would like to work with Dixie and follow up with adopters to ensure our equines are living their best life, please contact us!
+Rob works with Dixie to do our pre-approval and follow up with adopters to ensure our equines are living their best life.
+Shari, his side kick, helps with home inspections.

 Shari Pike is our event chairperson.
 She will be in charge of the 'social committee' at the rescue.
 Her team will plan and execute events both on the rescue property as well as in the community.
 Her husband, Jeff, helps with horse training and they both assist us with daily chores.
 If you would like to participate in the events committee, please contact Shari!